micahwierenga/css-selector-basics/readme.md

 ## Specificity in CSS - Intro (5 min)

 One of the most important concepts with CSS is specificity.
-Imagine you select an element by it's class and give it some style; then, on the next line, you select the same element by it's element name and it's ID - how does the browser know what style to apply?
+Imagine you select an element by its class and give it some style; then, on the next line, you select the same element by its element name and its ID - how does the browser know what style to apply?
 Well, every element gets a score and it's this score that dictates what CSS property is applied.

 [Specificity Calculator](http://specificity.keegan.st/)

 Every selector has its place in the specificity hierarchy, and if two selectors apply to the same element, the one with higher specificity wins.
 Overall, there are four distinct factors that define the specificity level of a given selector: inline styles, IDs, classes+attributes and elements.
-You can calculate CSS specificity with CSS Specificity Calculator:
+You can calculate CSS specificity with the CSS Specificity Calculator:

 <img src="https://css-tricks.com/wp-content/csstricks-uploads/specificity-calculationbase.png" style="width: 400px;" />